A cramp is a painful involuntary muscle contraction. Although leg cramp goes away naturally, they can damage the muscle and make them sore and tender.

 The hamstring muscles consist of the semitendinosus, semimembranosus and biceps femoris muscle at the back of the thigh.
-When an athlete suffers a bout of cramp these muscles go into involuntary, painful spasm (contraction).
+When an athlete suffers a bout of cramps these muscles go into involuntary, painful spasms (contraction).

 Muscle strains from cramp

-A bout of hamstring cramp may cause damage to the muscle.
+A bout of hamstring cramps may cause damage to the muscle.
 Fibres of the muscle are torn from the shear strength of the muscle contraction.
-This therefore, results in a hamstring strain.
-If this happens the muscle will be painful for some time afterward, although most muscle strains from cramp are relatively mild.
+This, therefore, results in a hamstring strain.
+If this happens the muscle will be painful for some time afterwards, although most muscle strains from cramps are relatively mild.

 If you are suffering from a bout of leg cramps, stretch the muscles involved.
 Hold the stretch for as long as is necessary.
 A partner may be very useful in assisting with the stretch.

-Gentle massage to the muscles to the back of the leg, in particular, the hamstring muscles may help relieve cramp.
+Gentle massage to the muscles to the back of the leg, in particular, the hamstring muscles may help relieve cramps.
 Massage encourages blood flow and therefore relaxes the muscles.

 If you have suffered a muscle tear as a result of a hamstring cramp then wait until the initial acute phase has passed.
 This is usually 24 to 48 hours.
 Then deep tissue massage can be done to encourage healing.